 In the Town Council's sole discretion, it may hold additional public hearings on an application at any time before it takes a final vote to approve or deny that application.

 In approving an application for the reclassification of a piece of property to a conditional zoning district, the planning board may recommend, and the Town Council may request that reasonable and appropriate conditions be attached to approval of the application.
 Any such conditions may relate to the relationship of the proposed use to the surrounding property, to proposed support facilities (e.g., parking areas, pedestrian circulation systems), to screening and landscaping, to the timing of development, to street and right-of-way improvements, to water and sewer improvements, to provision of open space, or to any other matters that the planning board or Town Council may find appropriate or the applicant may propose.
 Such conditions to approval may include dedication of right-of-way or easements for streets and/or utilities to serve the development.
 The applicant shall have a reasonable opportunity to consider and respond to any such proposed conditions prior to final action by the Town Council.

+Amendment Procedures for Approved Conditional Districts.

+Changes to an Approved Conditional Zoning.
+Except as provided in Subsection B. below (Administrative Amendment Process for Minor Changes), changes to an approved Conditional Zoning or to the conditions attached to it shall be treated the same as amendments to these regulations or to the zoning maps and shall be processed as a legislative decision in accordance with the procedures in this UDO.

+Administrative Amendment Process for Minor Changes

+Application for an Administrative Amendment.
+Any request for an administrative amendment shall be pursuant to a written letter, signed by the property owner, to the planning staff detailing the requested change.
+Upon request, the Applicant must provide any additional information requested.
+Accompanying the letter shall be the applicable fee for administrative review.

+Authority to Approve an Administrative Amendment.
+The Administrator shall have the delegated authority to approve an administrative amendment change to an approved Conditional Zoning.
+The standard for approving or denying such a requested change shall be that the change does not significantly alter the Zoning Plan or its conditions and that the change does not have a significant impact on abutting properties.
+Significant changes to an approved Zoning Plan that cannot be considered through an administrative amendment include the following:

+Increasing the number of buildings (specifically including residential dwelling units);

+Adding driveways to thoroughfares.

+Reducing parking spaces below the minimum standards.

+Reducing the area or intensity of landscaped or screening buffers or yards.

+Reducing required open space.

+Increasing the total number of subdivided lots.

+The Administrator shall always have the discretion to decline to exercise the delegated authority either because the Administrator is uncertain about approval of the change pursuant to the standard or because a rezoning petition for a public hearing and Town Council consideration is deemed more appropriate under the circumstances.
+If the Administrator declines to exercise this authority, the Applicant must file a rezoning petition for conditional zoning approval l in accordance with the procedures set forth herein.

 D-608 Weddington Specific Process Steps for Quasi-Judicial Decisions.